Guide to all the best creepy abandoned and haunted places in Wisconsin.

 6. Alexander Noble House, Fish Creek

-- Accommodation Options: The Homestead Suites comes with outdoor and indoor pools, a spa bath and the White Gull Inn is a great option for adult-only stays.
-If you prefer an Airbnb in Door County next to Fish Creek, you’ll love the cute Creekside Cottage or this homey Cottage.
+- Accommodation Options: The Homestead Suites comes with outdoor and indoor pools and a spa bath.
+If you prefer an Airbnb in Door County next to Fish Creek, you’ll love the cute Creekside Cottage or this DoCo Oasis.

 Ever wanted to experience the magnificent fall colors in Wisconsin?

-If so, and you’re looking for things to do in Door County in October then why not combine this with scaring yourself silly?
+If so, and you’re looking for things to do in Door County in October, then why not combine this with scaring yourself silly at the most haunted house in Wisconsin?

-If that sounds good to you, then Alexander Noble House in Fish Creek will give you the chills in large amounts.
+If that sounds good to you, then Alexander Noble House in Fish Creek, known as one of the real haunted houses in Wisconsin, will give you the chills in large amounts.

 Not only does this place have the ghosts of residents past roaming the hallways, it’s also home to some haunted mirrors.